Social Impact Counts: Mobilizing a Diverse Workforce for Good

 When assembling an internal team to direct meaningful efforts around social issues, organizations must include members of those populations most impacted.
-In my experience as executive director of 48in48, I’ve seen time and time again that bringing a set of diverse, representative voices to the table enables productive dialogue and opens the door to nonprofit organizations from multiple spheres of influence.
+In my experience as an executive director, I’ve seen time and time again that bringing a set of diverse, representative voices to the table enables productive dialogue and opens the door to nonprofit organizations from multiple spheres of influence.

 Bringing women to the forefront of these partnerships, as through our recent Women Build event, shines a light on the important role women play on both sides of the nonprofit-corporate supporter relationship.
 The same effort is underway for diverse voices to collaborate on our social justice initiative in June.

 For these conversations to be most effective, individuals need to know that they are contributing in a psychologically safe space, that they can voice divergent viewpoints authentically without fear of negative consequences or retribution.
 The same applies to nonprofit organizations, where inclusivity is often presumed but can always benefit from a refreshed influx of differing viewpoints.

 When an employer or a nonprofit leader intentionally fosters a climate in which unique voices are valued, that inclusion opens up possibilities, generates ideas, and ultimately leads to empowerment within the organization.
 When that energy is turned outward, active commitment to change benefits both business entities and the nonprofits they support.

 In addition to varied backgrounds and lived experiences, a diverse and inclusive corporate culture blends distinct skillsets that can be utilized to advance social initiatives.
 While manual and trade-based skills are needed for specific community-based projects, like those focused on building structures or running events, there are far-reaching opportunities within the digital landscape as well.